Baucis & Philemon

 In ancient times when much of the world was ruled by the Roman Empire, in a town called Phyrigia, there lived an elderly couple named Baucis and Philemon.
-Back then it was the custom to treat a person, no matter who he was or where she was from, like a god….should that person be a guest in one’s home.
+Back then it was the custom to treat a person, no matter who he was or where she was from, like a god…should that person be a guest in one’s home.

 Unfortunately, this was very much NOT the case in Phyrigia.

-Baucis and Philemon’s tiny hut was the residence which lay furthest from Phyrigia’s borders and thus the last place the two wayfarers reached.
+Baucis and Philemon’s tiny hut was the residence which lay furthest from Phyrigia’s northern most border and thus the last place the two wayfarers reached.
 When the beggars knocked at the couple’s door asking for their indulgence to eat and rest, the old man and woman warmly welcomed the impoverished travelers by bidding them to enter their humble home.
 The elderly couple then proceeded to offer the two strangers all they had of the meager food and drink which they had prepared for themselves.
 Insisting their guests sit in their own chairs, the aged host and hostess of the tiny house busied themselves by graciously tending to both weary man’s every need.

 The two deities bade the old man and woman to rise and follow them up a hill overlooking Phyrigia.
 Upon reaching the summit, Baucis and Philemon turned to witness the waters of a mighty flood suddenly crash violently down upon the town, pummeling every home and hut located within Phyrigia’s borders.

-…Every hut, with the exception of their own.
+Every hut, with the exception of their own.

 But the gracious couple’s meager surroundings didn’t stand for long – their dwelling began to transform.
-Before their aging eyes, the elderly husband and wife beheld their tiny abode magically expand into a great temple constructed with columns made of the strongest marble and preciously inlaid with walls and floors of the purest gold.
+Before their aging eyes, the elderly husband and wife beheld their tiny abode magically expand into a great temple constructed with columns made of the strongest marble and inlaid with walls and floors of the purest gold.

-One whose yellow-white blossoms come forth during mid to late summer, the Linden, the other made of the strongest wood that yields acorns in the early autumn which served as a reliable, all be it practical, source of food in times of famine, the Oak.
+One whose yellow-white blossoms bloom during mid to late summer – the Linden.
+The other made of the strongest wood that yields acorns in the early autumn which served as a reliable, all be it practical, source of food in times of famine – the Oak.

 The roots of the Linden and Oak trees firmly anchored themselves into the soil, criss-cross clasping back and forth in the depths of the earth as their branches intertwined while growing higher into the sky with each passing year.
-The two conjoined trees forever stood as a testament for all mortals to mark and remember that there once existed an earthly love which had transcended this world by blooming far into the Heavens, ever reaching upwards for the remainder of Time.
+The two conjoined trees there forever stood as a testament for all mortals to mark and remember that an earthly love had once existed which transcended this world by ever reaching upward towards the firmament of the Heavens for the remainder of Time.